manthankhorwal/PJP6_week1/readme.md

-The following repository represents the remote repository to be created
+The following repository represents the remote repository to be created.
+Changes made under assignment 1a(v)